-- Actively participate in any formal committees established to discuss policy and funding relative to Domestic Security and the Fire Service's role in Disaster Response. - Support legislation that would establish immediate reimbursement for agencies who send resources to assist in declared disasters or emergencies. - Support legislative initiatives which ensure the Fire Service has input on all issues affecting the Fire Service, which includes, but is not limited to; - Maintain a Co-Chair position as the Fire Service discipline representative on each of the Regional Domestic Security Task Forces and State Working Group committees utilizing executive ranking officers. - o Maintain two membership positions on the Domestic Security Oversight Council in partnership with the State Fire Marshal's Office. - o Ensure knowledgeable representation on all established committees relative to Domestic Security, Health and Emergency Management, which involve the Fire Service. - Support enhanced funding of Fire Service specialty teams and resources inclusive of all Type I, II, III, and IV Urban Search and Rescue Teams, Type I & II (TRT) Technical Rescue Teams, Type 1 Fire CBRNE Hazardous Materials Teams and the Regional Mutual Aid Radio Caches, established to meet the needs of communities identified through risk/threat/vulnerability analysis.
+- Actively participate in any formal committees established to discuss policy and funding relative to Domestic Security and the Fire Service's role in Disaster Response. - Support legislation to allow paramedics to administer public health countermeasures during a public health emergency. - Support legislation that would establish immediate reimbursement for agencies who send resources to assist in declared disasters or emergencies. - Support legislative initiatives which ensure the Fire Service has input on all issues affecting the Fire Service, which includes, but is not limited to: - Maintain a Co-Chair position as the Fire Service discipline representative on each of the Regional Domestic Security Task Forces and State Working Group committees utilizing executive ranking officers. - O Maintain two membership positions on the Domestic Security Oversight Council in partnership with the State Fire Marshal's Office. - Ensure knowledgeable representation on all established committees relative to Domestic Security, Health and Emergency Management, which involve the Fire Service. - Support enhanced funding of Fire Service specialty teams and resources inclusive of all Type I, II, III, and IV Urban Search and Rescue Teams, Type I & II (TRT) Technical Rescue Teams, Type 1 Fire CBRNE Hazardous Materials Teams and the Regional Mutual Aid Radio Caches, established to meet the needs of communities identified through risk/threat/vulnerability analysis.